Online safety (Cybersafety)

-Teaching your child to be cybersafe will help them to engage with the online world safely and positively protect them from online risks.
+Teaching your child to be safe online will help them to engage with the online world safely and positively protect them from online risks.

-Common cybersafety issues for children include cyberbullying, accessing or sharing inappropriate content and protecting their personal information.
+Common online safety issues for children include online bullying (cyberbullying), accessing or sharing inappropriate content and protecting their personal information.

 - repeated hang up calls

 - publishing someone's personal or embarrassing information online

 - creating hate sites or starting social exclusion campaigns on social networking sites.

 How can I help my child to be cybersafe? (click to expand)

 The following links contain information to answer your specific questions about being safe online.

 The Australian Government Office of the Children’s eSafety Commissioner website is a helpful resource for parents with young children, older children or teenagers.
 The website has information about: